 As we briefly touched on earlier, all species of snakes are 100% carnivorous.
 This means they never eat plant material like leaves or vegetables.
 To this day, scientists and researchers haven’t been able to find even a single species of snake that eats plants in any amount.
 There aren’t even any omnivorous snakes that occasionally eat plants.

-Snakes’ bodies simply aren’t designed to derive nutrients from or digest plants.
+Snakes’ bodies simply aren’t designed to derive nutrients from plants.
 This is mostly due to these animals’ very short digestive tracts and the fact that they tend to swallow their prey whole without chewing even once.

 Plus, plants just don’t have enough calories to sustain them, even if they were able to digest them properly.
 A snake’s digestive tract is suited to eating very dense, high-calorie foods like small prey animals, and most snakes only eat once every few weeks or so as their meals slowly break down in their stomachs.